 12.3 Framework Documents - Is there an up to date Framework Document in place, and published, with your sponsored body, with appropriate arrangements in place to monitor adherence to this?
 Yes/ No A Financial Memorandum exists between the Scottish Funding Council and GCRB.
 A similar document exists between GCRB and each of the Assigned Colleges.
 A Service Agreement is also in place between Scottish Funding Council and GCRB.
 The Financial Memorandum and Service Agreement are reviewed on a regular basis.
 You should be able to confirm that Framework Documents are finalised or otherwise, that they are up to date, and were subject to proper consultation (including with Public Bodies Unit, your Finance Business Partner (or equivalent) and the Directorate for Internal Audit and Assurance.
 Details of the steps taken to monitor these areas should also be provided.
-Governance structures, processes, systems and controls should be in place to ensure robust financial management and monitoring, and compliance with the Scottish Public Finance Manual.
+Governance structures, processes, systems and controls should be in place to ensure robust financial management and monitoring, and compliance with the Scottish Public Finance Manual .
 Guidance on the role of the sponsoring team is set out in the Model Framework Document for Executive NDPBs and is provided at Annex 3 of the Scottish Public Finance Manual section on Accountability.
 12.4 Effective Boards - Are you assured that the Board of your sponsored body is undertaking its functions effectively?
-Yes/ No The Board of GCRB undertakes a self-evaluation exercise on an annual basis.
-An externally facilitated evaluation was completed in February 2018.
+Yes/ No The Board of GCRB undertakes a self- evaluation exercise on an annual basis.
 The self-evaluation is undertaken on an annual basis with the most recent exercise being completed in March 2020.
+An externally facilitated evaluation was completed in April 2021.
 The four main functions of public body Boards are: to ensure that the body delivers its functions in accordance with Ministers' policies and priorities; to provide strategic leadership; to ensure financial stewardship; and to hold the Chief Executive and senior management team to account.
 Boards play a vital role in the accountability chain and therefore it is essential that they have the capability and capacity to perform their functions effectively.

-12.5 Effective Boards - Has your

-sponsored body undertaken board

-succession planning as it is

-described in the quidance notes

-and is the board ready for the

-reporting requirements under the

-Gender Representation on Public

-Boards Act?

-Yes/No

-The Chair is appointed by Scottish Ministers via a public appointments process.
+12.5 Effective Boards - Has your sponsored body undertaken board succession planning as it is described in the guidance notes and is the board ready for the reporting requirements under the Gender Representation on Public Boards Act?
+Yes/ No The Chair is appointed by Scottish Ministers via a public appointments process.
 The current Chair was appointed on 6 January 2018.
 The Board's Nominations and Remuneration Committee undertakes succession planning annually and in the course of recruiting new members.
 The Committee also considers diversity succession planning as part of this process, and approves and publishes a Diversity Succession Plan annually.
 Gender data is published as appropriate.

-Boards should ensure that they maximise opportunities to develop and attract diverse candidates that meet the body's needs and legislative requirements

-- Designate a person on the board, or have a nominations committee, to take the lead on board appointments - Map current skills in the board and the skills needed in the future, within the context of the public body's strategic plan and the board's role. - Draw up a timeline of when individual board members' and chairs' appointments come to an end or are up for renewal and identify action that can be taken to attract a diverse range of candidates. - Provide opportunities to develop prospective board members, particularly for people from groups that are under-represented on your board. - Take specific and measurable actions to attract women where the board does not meet the Gender Representation Objective.
+Boards should ensure that they maximise opportunities to develop and attract diverse candidates that meet the body's needs and legislative requirements, See the Succession Planning Guidance for Public Body Boards (as published in February 2017).
+Designate a person on the board, or have a nominations committee, to take the lead on board appointments Map current skills in the board and the skills needed in the future, within the context of the public body's strategic plan and the board's role Draw up a timeline of when individual board members' and chairs' appointments come to an end or are up for renewal and identify action that can be taken to attract a diverse range of candidates (provide shadowing, mentoring, co-opt potential talent).
+Provide opportunities to develop prospective board members, particularly for people from groups that are under-represented on your board.
+Take specific and measurable actions to attract women and meet the Gender Representation Objective - See Guidance here. --- -------------------- --- ---